-We expect to deliver the Notes against payment therefor in New York, New York on a date that is greater than two business days following the pricing date.
+We will deliver the Notes against payment therefor in New York, New York on a date that is greater than two business days following the pricing date.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, if the initial settlement of the Notes occurs more than two business days from the pricing date, purchasers who wish to trade the Notes more than two business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.
+Accordingly, purchasers who wish to trade the Notes more than two business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement

 Under our distribution agreement with BofAS, BofAS will purchase the Notes from us as principal at the public offering price indicated on the cover of this pricing supplement, less the indicated underwriting discount, if any.
 BofAS will sell the Notes to other broker-dealers that will participate in the offering and that are not affiliated with us, at an agreed discount to the principal amount.
 Each of those broker-dealers may sell the Notes to one or more additional broker-dealers.
-BofAS has informed us that these discounts may vary from dealer to dealer and that not all dealers will purchase the Notes at the same discount.
+BofAS has informed us that these discounts may vary from dealer to dealer and that not all dealers will purchase or repurchase the Notes at the same discount.
 Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.
 The public offering price for investors purchasing the Notes in these fee-based advisory accounts may be as low as \$975.00 per \$1,000 in principal amount of Notes.